TDD365/LSTM-FSSH/README.md

-Tully's Model in Surface Hopping, LSTM Version
+Fewest Switches Surface Hopping with LSTM in Tully's Models

-C Programming by JiaLY
+C Programming by JiaLY;
-C++/LSTM compatibility done by TangDD
+C++/LSTM compatibility done by TangDD.

 To run this code, please: